 '''

 $ svnadmin help

 general usage: svnadmin SUBCOMMAND REPOS_PATH [ARGS & OPTIONS ...]

 Type 'svnadmin help <subcommand>' for help on a specific subcommand.

 Type 'svnadmin --version' to see the program version and FS modules.

 Available subcommands:

 crashtest

 create

 deltify

+...

 '''

 Previously in this chapter (in the section called "Creating the Repository"), we were introduced to the svnadmin create subcommand.
 Most of the other svnadmin subcommands we will cover later in this chapter.
-And you can consult the section called "svnadmin-Subversion Repository Administration" in Chapter 9, Subversion Complete Reference for a full rundown of subcommands and what each of them offers.
+And you can consult svnadmin Reference-Subversion Repository Administration for a full rundown of subcommands and what each of them offers.